bruno-unna/chess/reference/uci-engine-interface.md

 	   move <move1> is refuted by the line <move2> ... <movei>, i can be any number >= 1.

-	   Example: after move d1h5 is searched, the engine can send "info refutation d1h5 g6h5"
+	   Example: after move d1h5 is searched, the engine can send `info refutation d1h5 g6h5`
-	   if g6h5 is the best answer after d1h5 or if g6h5 refutes the move d1h5. if there is no refutation for d1h5 found, the engine should just send "info refutation d1h5"
+	   if g6h5 is the best answer after d1h5 or if g6h5 refutes the move d1h5. if there is no refutation for d1h5 found, the engine should just send `info refutation d1h5`

-		The engine should only send this if the option "UCI_ShowRefutations" is set to true.
+		The engine should only send this if the option `UCI_ShowRefutations` is set to true.

 	* currline <cpunr> <move1> ... <movei>